gfiameni/nvdoc-italy/profiling-pytorch.md

                        # occur by default if -s cpu is enabled.
 -x true # Quit the profiler when the app exits. python script.py args...

+## cProfile

+## PyTorch Profiler

+## PyTorch Lightning Profiler

+## Scalene

+## PyThone Libe Profiler

+#
+# Copy paste the desired command and run it for your app.
+It will produce a .qdrep file.
+# Run the "nsight-sys" GUI executable and File->Open the .qdrep file.
+# If you're making the profile locally on your desktop, you may not need nsys at all, you can do
+# the whole workflow (create and view profile) through the GUI, but if your job runs remotely on
+# a cluster node, I prefer to create .qdrep profiles with nsys remotely, copy them back to my desktop,
+# then open them in nsight-sys.